 Where to buy: Fran’s Chocolate Outlet or any Whole Foods

-Another one of Seattle’s chocolate darlings is Fran’s, who are well-known for their chocolate’s decadent, creamy taste.
+Another one of Seattle’s chocolate darlings is Fran’s, which is well-known for its decadent, creamy taste.
 Their most outstanding offering, however, is a rich caramel sauce.
 Slow-cooked caramelized sugar and cream create a topping that will have your taste buds dancing.

 Warm it up and use it as a dressing for pancakes, waffles, and other desserts or dip for various snacks.
 Spoon it straight from the jar or add it to your coffee.
 No matter how you choose to use it, it is sure to be delicious and one of the easiest things to buy from Seattle.

 7. Marionberry Jam

-Where to buy: Costco, Trader Joe’s, or via the Seattle Gourmet Foods website
+Where to buy: Many Seattle gift shops or via the Seattle Gourmet Foods website

-Another lovely souvenir that boasts an authentic Pacific Northwestern flavor is marionberry jam.
+Another tasty Seattle souvenir that boasts an authentic Pacific Northwestern flavor is marionberry jam.
 Made from a locally grown blackberry and often referred to as the “Cabernet of blackberries,” these gourmet jams offer a unique taste that very few will get to experience.
 My parents always get me a jar of this when they go up to visit Anacortes, and my family loves putting it on our toast.

 While many jams are stuffed with sugar, these lovely jams get their deliciousness from the fruit itself.
-One of the top producers of this jam is Seattle Gourmet Foods who acquired the Maury Island brand.
-These flavor-packed jars of marionberry jam are available in many retail stores nationwide and through the Seattle Gourmet Foods website.
+One of the top producers of this jam is Seattle Gourmet Foods which acquired the Maury Island brand.
+These flavor-packed jars of marionberry jam are available in many retail stores around the city and through the Seattle Gourmet Foods website.
 You’ll consider this one of the best Seattle gifts for the jam-lover in your life.

 8. Pike Place Market Apron & Towels